 The NCTCOG Regional Transportation Council (RTC) has also committed funding to expand the hike and bike trail south from the LHTC to the existing White Rock Creek Trail (at Skillman, north of Abrams).
-Design is complete and the project is underway.
+The project is nearing completion.

-• To generate approximately \$49.7 million (net present value) in increment over 20 years of collections.
+To generate approximately \$49.7 million net present value (NPV) in increment over 20 years of collections.

-The District's 2019 total taxable value of \$862,898,908 is approximately 11% behind the original projection of \$1,056,488,006.
-The economic downturn in the early years of the District impacted the pace of new construction, including delaying the build out of the Lake Highlands Town Center.
+The District's 2020 total taxable value of \$1,039,028,328 is approximately 2% behind the original projection of \$1,056,488,006.
+The economic downturn in the early years of the District impacted the pace of new construction, including delaying the build out of the Lake Highlands Town Center, but recent growth, including the 16% increase in values between 2019 and 2020, has allowed for significant strides in meeting the goal.
+The total NPV collections to-date is \$19.6 million, 39.4% of the goal.

-• To diversify retail and commercial uses in the District.
+To diversify retail and commercial uses in the District.